te25son/Jokes/README.md

 Use `jokes get --help` to see available flags.

+### Lang

+> Example: `jokes get -l fr` or `jokes get --lang fr`
+>
+> Default: EN (English)

+Choose the language you want your joke to be in.
+Choice must be in the [ISO 639-1 format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+Current supported languages are English, French, Portuguese, Czech, Spanish, and German.

+Note that the option does not translate the jokes but filters jokes that have been submitted in the desired language.

 ## Coming Soon(ish)

 The ability to submit a joke to the Joke API with this CLI is currently under construction :hammer_and_wrench:.
 The code has been written but it hasn't been possible to test since the Joke API has temporarily disabled joke submissions at this time.